zsqw123/Eden/README.md

     clazz("J") {
         isStatic = true // 静态内部类
     }
-    goto = psiElement // used for idea navigation
+    navigateTo = psiElement // used for idea navigation }
-}
 ```
 > These methods actually generate the corresponding java psi behind the scenes, and for the time being do not support